-i mentioned “The Incision” before, & it remains one of the most striking songs i’ve heard this year.
-Feldman weaves an intricate, multi-faceted texture to encase Elsieanne Caplette’s voice; bass-heavy & brooding, it’s a claustrophobic beat environment, emphasised by the vocals kept semi-submerged in the mix.
-The essential monochrome at the song’s heart is embellished via brief string interludes & a surprisingly resonant & highly expansive instrumental, & Feldman’s fondness for diminished chords (also prominent in “Not Alone”) keeps everything poignant as well as elegant.
-But for me one of the most engaging aspects of the song is the way the ear is pulled back & forth between Caplette’s delicately twirling vocals & the dour, solemn bass notes far beneath.
+i mentioned “The Incision” before, and it remains one of the most striking songs i’ve heard this year.
+Feldman weaves an intricate, multi-faceted texture to encase Elsieanne Caplette’s voice; bass-heavy and brooding, it’s a claustrophobic beat environment, emphasised by the vocals kept semi-submerged in the mix.
+The essential monochrome at the song’s heart is embellished via brief string interludes and a surprisingly resonant and highly expansive instrumental, and Feldman’s fondness for diminished chords (also prominent in “Not Alone”) keeps everything poignant as well as elegant.
+But for me one of the most engaging aspects of the song is the way the ear is pulled back and forth between Caplette’s delicately twirling vocals and the dour, solemn bass notes far beneath.

 Having set the bar so high, the latter three tracks seem a tad lacklustre by contrast.
 The short voiceless “Circling the Wagons” is a curiosity, melding a gentle, circling piano idea with overwhelmingly heavy poundings, but is ultimately more of a sketch than anything else.
 “These Passages”, on the other hand, seems almost uncomfortably conventional, Elsieanne Caplette’s voice feeling a little wasted on what is a pretty straightforward pop ballad.
 However, the final track recaptures something of the tone of the first half.
 Feldman sets up a simple, child-like tune with a hazy background that only gradually comes into focus.
 His voice returns, once again at the cusp of distorted comprehensibility, becoming the core of an imploring epilogue that cries out for comfort.

-The EP is available as a digital download only, & in an act of rash generosity, the price is up to you.
+The EP is available as a digital download only, and in an act of rash generosity, the price is up to you.
 It can be streamed/downloaded below.